Sprouting: The germination process

 Mung beans can be sprouted either in light or dark conditions.
 Those sprouted in the dark will be crisper in texture and whiter, as in the case of commercially available Chinese Bean Sprouts, but these have less nutritional content than those grown in partial sunlight.
 Growing in full sunlight is not recommended, because it can cause the beans to overheat or dry out.
 Subjecting the sprouts to pressure, for example, by placing a weight on top of them in their sprouting container, will result in larger, crunchier sprouts similar to those sold in grocery stores.

 A very effective way to sprout beans like lentils or azuki is in colanders.
 Soak the beans in water for about 8 hours then place in the colander.
 Wash twice a day.
 The sprouted beans can be eaten raw or cooked.

 Sprouting is also applied on a large scale to barley as a part of the malting process.
 Malted barley is an important ingredient in beer and is used in large quantities.
 Most malted barley is widely distributed among retail sellers in North America.

 Many varieties of nuts, such as almonds and peanuts, can also be started in their growth cycle by soaking and sprouting, although because the sprouts are generally still very small when eaten, they are usually called "soaks".

 Nutrition

 Sprouts can be germinated at home or produced industrially.
 They are a prominent ingredient of a raw food diet and are common in Eastern Asian cuisine.

-Sprouting, like cooking, reduces anti-nutritional compounds in raw legumes.
-Raw lentils, for example, contain lectins, anti-nutritional proteins which can be reduced by sprouting or cooking.
-Sprouting is also applied on a large scale to barley as a part of the malting process.
+Raw lentils contain lectins which can be reduced by sprouting or cooking.
 A downside to consuming raw sprouts is that the process of germinating seeds can also be conducive to harmful bacterial growth.

 Sprouts are rich in digestible energy, vitamins, minerals, amino acids, proteins, and phytochemicals, as these are necessary for a germinating plant to grow.
-These nutrients are also essential to human health.

-The nutritional changes upon germination and sprouting are summarized below.